osuTitanic/titanic/README.md

 ## Creating a user

-(https://github.com/osuTitanic/titanic/blob/main/.github/create_password.py) file, to do that.
+You can create users by simply registering on the website.
+New users will appear in the `users` table, inside the database.

 ## Adding beatmaps

-To add beatmaps, you will *again* need to create them manually, inside the database.
+To add beatmaps, you will need to create them manually, inside the database.

 **However**, I have a small collection of beatmaps and beatmapsets that you can import to your database with tools like pgAdmin: